How This Works

 The synthesizer/sampler software was developed from SuperCollider to translate the tabulated WiFi activity of my neighborhood into triggers of samplers, synthesizers and live-coded SuperCollider synthesizers.

-Current development has focused on creating a GUI to serve as a platform for improvisation and performance.
-This year, new data visualization was developed to provide real-time feedback of network conditions and sound distribution.
+Current development has focused on the creation of visualization to aid this platform in improvisation and performance.
+A new GUI has been developed to provide real-time feedback of network conditions and sound distribution.
 Significantly, a novel pattern sequencer arose from the same framework, allowing for synchronized play with the network triggers.
 Current, local weather data determines the tempo of this stream, recalculated every 10 minutes.
+Cooler temperatures and slower wind velocities will result in slower tempos.
+The nights of wintry, coastal New England would seem to promise greater variations of sound.

 WiFi Player (2024/10)